 Khmer cuisine & Siem Reap tables

-Cuisine Wat Damnak in Phnom Penh is a premier dining destination that fuses authentic Cambodian flavours with French culinary techniques.
+Cuisine Wat Damnak in Phnom Penh is a premier dining destination that blends authentic Cambodian flavours with French culinary techniques.

 Browse listings →